-In summary, Chapter 3 has presented the general concepts of the IVT method: test obligation database, MS handles specifying the format of information in specifications and/or designs, analyzing a user command language specification, generating valid test cases for a user command language specification, and generating erroneous test cases for a user command language specification.
+In summary, Chapter 3 has presented the general concepts of the IVT method: test obligation database, MS Word file, and the test case table.
+In addition, algorithms and examples were presented for how the IVT method handles specifying the format of information in specifications and/or designs, analyzing a user command language specification, generating valid test cases for a user command language specification, and generating erroneous test cases for a user command language specification.